Diabetes bei Katzen

 Many of these symptoms are related to one another.
 Since the glucose is no longer transported to the designated cells via insulin, the cat's blood sugar level increases.
 As a result, the body tries to expel the glucose via urine.
 For this reason, the cat urinates more often than usual and loses a lot of fluid, which it tries to compensate for by drinking more .
 Sometimes the diabetic cat can also become unclean because it does not want to use a dirty litter box several times.

 Glucose is needed in the cells to generate energy.
 However, as it no longer reaches them, affected cats are often tired and exhausted .
 To compensate for the loss of energy, diabetic cats eat more and sometimes have cravings .
-This becomes a vicious circle, as the body cannot use the energy supplied through food, blood sugar levels continue to rise and many cats end up losing weight despite increased food intake.
+This becomes a vicious circle, as the body cannot use the energy supplied through food, blood sugar levels continue to rise and many cats ultimately even lose weight despite increased food intake.
 However, weight loss is only one possible symptom of diabetes and does not occur in all diabetic cats.

 Permanently elevated blood sugar leads in the long term to cell death and damage to blood vessels and nerves in the cat's body.
 A very common effect is a change in the gait of a diabetic cat.
 Cats are normally toe walkers and step very carefully using only the front part of their paws.
 However, due to nerve damage, many cats develop what is known as a plantigrade gait and step on their hocks instead.
-If you notice such an unusual gait in your cat, you should immediately consult a veterinarian , as advanced diabetes may already be present.
+If you notice such an unusual gait in your cat, you should see a vet immediately, as advanced diabetes may already be present.
 The same applies to the other symptoms: if left untreated, diabetes has serious consequences and can be life-threatening .
-Treatment by a veterinarian is therefore absolutely necessary.
+Treatment by a vet is therefore absolutely necessary.

-The successful treatment of feline diabetes consists of two important components: Insulin therapy and the Dietary food .
-Insulin must be administered to cats with type 1 diabetes for life, as the body no longer produces insulin itself.
+The successful treatment of feline diabetes consists of two important components: insulin therapy and the Dietary food .
+Cats with type 1 diabetes need to be given insulin for life, as their bodies no longer produce insulin.
 Cats with type 2 diabetes also need insulin.
-However, if the cat's health improves successfully, it may be that one day it will be able to regulate its glucose levels independently again.
+However, if their health improves, the cat may one day be able to regulate its own glucose levels.

 A cat sits upright and looks attentively into the camera.A cat sits upright and looks attentively into the camera.